-Table 8-5 shows the results of comparing benefits to costs for all of the project alternatives.
+Table 8-56 shows the results of comparing benefits to costs for all of the project alternatives, grouped by the alternatives that meet project objectives and those that do not.
 The benefit-cost ratio computes the monetized benefits discounted to the present divided by the PVRR costs.